jjn7702/SECJ1023-PT2/Submission/sec04_23242/Group4 /Final/readme.md

 ### UML DIAGRAM
 <img src="https://github.com/jjn7702/SECJ1023-PT2/blob/main/Submission/sec04_23242/Group4%20/Final/UML.png" />

-## SECTION B
+## Section B

-- **Encapsulation**
+### Encapsulation

 Encapsulation is primarily achieved through the use of private member variables and public member functions.

-**Admin Class**
+#### Admin Class
 Encapsulation in the Admin class means that its inner workings—like usernames, passcodes, and menu items—are kept private and can only be managed through specific methods provided by the class.

+*Admin.h*